 INTRODUCTION

-Clear cell sarcoma (CCS) of soft tissue is a rare malignant soft tissue sarcoma that represents about 1% of all sarcoma[1].
-The true origination of CCS is still uncertain, which might be one type of synovial sarcoma because SSC usually arises in association with tendons and aponeuroses and has the same bidirectional differentiation ability as synovial sarcoma.
-However, on account of sharing similar morphology with malignant melanoma, SSC seems more likely to derive from neural crest cells, which produces melanin typically and has positive HMB-45 and S-100 mark stained in immunohistochemistry[2].
-CCS has been usually reported to locate at distal end of extremities and rarely at trunk[3].
-According to the literature review, there is no report of CCS in pleural cavity till now.
+Clear cell sarcoma (CCS) of soft tissue is a rare malignant soft tissue sarcoma that represents about 1% of all sarcomas[1].
+The true origination of CCS is still uncertain; it might be one type of synovial sarcoma because SSC usually arises in association with tendons and aponeuroses and has the same bidirectional differentiation ability as synovial sarcoma.
+However, on account of sharing a similar morphology with malignant melanoma, SSC is more likely derived from neural crest cells, which typically produce melanin and stain positive for human melanoma black-45 (HMB-45) and soluble protein-100 (S-100) markers by immunohistochemistry[2].
+CCS is usually located at the distal end of extremities and rarely at the trunk[3].
+According to the literature review, to date, there has been no report of CCS in the pleural cavity.

 CASE PRESENTATION

-Chief Complains
+Chief complaints

-A 31-year-old male was admitted to our hospital for an uncertain mass in left pleural cavity in routine physical examination without any symptoms.
+A 31-year-old male was admitted to our hospital for an uncertain mass in the left pleural cavity in routine physical examination without any symptoms.

 History of past illness